tobin-wq/pop-the-lock/README.md

 # Pop the Lock
 Credit to Bay Tek Entertainment for creating Pop the Lock.

-Make sure you're on a mac, as this game runs on terminal.
+Make sure you're on a mac, as it runs on terminal.

 You're gonna have to resize the terminal window to fit the ascii into it.